nepixl/MAD---Supported-devices/README.md

-# MAD - supported-devices - reported by user
+# MAD - supported-devices
-this is an overview of working devices by MAD-Users.
+this is an overview of working devices reported by MAD-Users.

 | Modelname | OS | Magiskversion | Effort | Notes |
 | --- | --- | --- | --- | --- |